awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 The following list describes the AWS Batch API actions that currently support resource\-level permissions, as well as the supported resources, resource ARNs, and condition keys for each action\.

 **Important**
-If an AWS Batch API action isn't listed in this list, then it does not support resource\-level permissions\.
+If an AWS Batch API action isn't listed in this list, then it doesn't support resource\-level permissions\.
 If an AWS Batch API action doesn't support resource\-level permissions, you can grant users permission to use the action, but you have to specify a wildcard \(\*\) for the resource element of your policy statement\.

 Actions
 [CancelJob](#batch-supported-actions-canceljob), [CreateComputeEnvironment](#batch-supported-actions-createcomputeenvironment), [CreateJobQueue](#batch-supported-actions-createjobqueue), [DeleteComputeEnvironment](#batch-supported-actions-deletecomputeenvironment), [DeleteJobQueue](#batch-supported-actions-deletejobqueue), [DeregisterJobDefinition](#batch-supported-actions-deregisterjobdefinition), [ListTagsForResource](#batch-supported-actions-listtagsforresource), [RegisterJobDefinition](#batch-supported-actions-registerjobdefinition), [SubmitJob](#batch-supported-actions-submitjob), [TagResource](#batch-supported-actions-tagresource), [TerminateJob](#batch-supported-actions-terminatejob), [UntagResource](#batch-supported-actions-untagresource), [UpdateComputeEnvironment](#batch-supported-actions-updatecomputeenvironment), [UpdateJobQueue](#batch-supported-actions-updatejobqueue)